 Today could be the beginning of yet another magical journey.
 I can envision myself hoisting the Australian Open trophy at the end of the fortnight, but I mustn’t get too far ahead of myself.
 Anything can happen.
 And then I remember that it’s been eons since I last lost a first round match at a Grand Slam, which eases my nerves.
 Still, I’m emotional.
 Mirka tells me that’s okay.

-.
+Right now, she’s in the other room with the girls.
+Myla is currently sitting in timeout after she snuck into our bedroom last night and ate several of my Lindor truffles.
 That wouldn’t have been so bad if she hadn’t also found my gold dust in the bathroom and proceeded to sprinkle it all over her handcrafted baby dolls.
 Silly girl.
 She knows that’s only used for Daddy’s bath time.

 My hairstylist should be here any minute for my daily blowout, and then it’s off to the courts.
+Benoit Paire awaits.